-Value: 10% of final grade Due Date: See Class Schedule
+Value: See Grading Scheme Due Date: See Class Schedule

 Purpose: Translation of plant names to demonstrate that you know how they were arrived at, and what they mean.
 You will also be marked on the correct use of botanical grammar.